Forest Legacy Program

 Working with our partners, the Division of Forestry, Fire and State Lands has accomplished the following:

-- $53.4 million in conservation easement value received
+- $69.8 million received in conservation easement value

 Our partnership with The Trust for Public Land has assisted with the expertise to move forward.
 Funding support from the Governor’s Quality Growth Commission has supplemented U.S.D.A.
 Forest Service funding.
 We have also developed partnerships with The Nature Conservancy, Utah Open Lands, and The Rocky Mountain Elk Foundation.
 The cooperation and common interests of these public-private partnerships have been instrumental in program success.